30Aniket/Loan-Default-Prediction/README.md

 The project's jupyter notebook.
 3. README

-Since the dataset is very large to be uploaded to github, so here's the link for the Lending Club dataset:
+Since the dataset is very large to be uploaded to github, so here's the link to the Lending Club dataset:
 https://www.kaggle.com/wendykan/lending-club-loan-data?select=loan.csv